Complex Gaussianity of long-distance random wave processes: Random wave process and main results

-Here, $R$ denotes the lateral spatial covariance of the fluctuations in the medium.
-We collect the assumptions we make on $R$ in a paragraph below.
 The product $udB$ is written in the It\^o sense, i.e., such that $\E udB=0$ with $\E$ expectation associated to $\Pm$, the probability measure on a probability space where the Gaussian process is defined.
+This is the starting point in this paper. }

 We assume a source (incident boundary condition) of the form

 with $u_0$ square integrable and such that its Fourier transform is the density of a measure with finite total variation.